svallamsetti/asn-label-edi-validation/README.md

 The script prints a JSON structure with the parsed label data, parsed EDI data and the result of all comparisons.

+Each QR code block is parsed into fields such as `serial_number`, `po_number`, `quantity`, and an optional `supplier_serial_number`.
+Only non-empty fields are included in the output and duplicate serial numbers are ignored.

 ## Notes

 Image, PDF and QR parsing requires `pdf2image`, `Pillow` and `pyzbar` to